Recovery Guide after Gastric Sleeve Surgery

-It’s important to consider recovery requirements and time before committing to the procedure as planning ahead makes sure that your recovery is as smooth as possible.
+It’s essential to consider recovery requirements and time before committing to the procedure as planning makes sure that your recovery is as smooth as possible.
 Here are some of the most important things to consider when it comes to gastric sleeve recovery.

-In terms of recovery time, different time periods are suggested.
+Regarding recovery time, different time periods are suggested.
 This is because some patients take more or less time to feel ready to continue working.
-According to the University of Pittsburgh, patients can expect a two to four-week recovery period.
+According to the University of Pittsburgh, patients can expect a two to the four-week recovery period.
 Web MD suggests a four to six week recovery period before attempting to return to work.

-The incision site will be tender and sore for a period of time.
+The incision site will be tender and sore for a period.
 Because your stomach was made smaller, you will have to pay close attention to how you eat and what you eat and how often.
-If you do not, dumping syndrome can occur.
+If you do not, the dumping syndrome can occur.
 This can cause diarrhea and make patients feel weak and nauseous.
-Depending how the surgery is performed (open or laparoscopic) will depend on the overall recovery time.
-Heavy lifting and strenuous exercise is strictly forbidden until complete recovery occurs.
+Depending on how the surgery is performed (open or laparoscopic) will depend on the overall recovery time.
+Heavy lifting and strenuous exercise are strictly forbidden until complete recovery occurs.

 Tips for Success

-Understanding the diet and how your new stomach works is important.
-It’s important to educate yourself on the entire recovery process.
+Understanding the diet and how your new stomach works are essential.
+Educating yourself on the entire recovery process is essential.
 What you can and should expect will change daily.
-The first day of course will be the most uncomfortable and the one where your diet will be the most strict.
+The first day, of course, will be the most uncomfortable and the one where your diet will be the most strict.
 Many patients feel more pain a few days following surgery.

 Ultimately, activity will be slow for a while.
 This is not only because you’re recovering from surgery, but because you are adjusting to your new diet.
 Your physician will have more specifics on your activity levels as your recovery process progresses.
 Recovery time is relevant to each patient so that expected recovery time will vary.